Zantac 300 Side Effects

 Generic Name: ranitidine

-Note: This page contains side effects data for the generic drug ranitidine.
-It is possible that some of the dosage forms included below may not apply to the brand name Zantac 300.
+Note: This document contains side effect information about ranitidine.
+Some of the dosage forms listed on this page may not apply to the brand name Zantac 300.

 For the Consumer

 Applies to ranitidine: oral solution, oral tablets and tablets for, oral tablets effervescent for solution, parenteral injection, parenteral injection for iv infusion only

 Side effects include:

 IV therapy: Transient local burning or itching.

 Applies to ranitidine: compounding powder, injectable solution, intravenous solution, oral capsule, oral granule effervescent, oral syrup, oral tablet, oral tablet effervescent

 The most commonly reported side effect for IM administration was injection site pain, and the most commonly reported side effects with IV administration were localized pain and burning.[Ref]